 7.1 Evaluation Criteria and Scoring Process

-As part of the continuing metropolitan transportation planning process, MORPC adopted the 2020-2050 Metropolitan Transportation Plan in May 2020.
+As part of the continuing metropolitan transportation planning process, MORPC is set to adopt the 2024-2050 Metropolitan Transportation Plan in May 2024.
 The MTP established the following six goals for the region.

 Through transportation: